Body Trust® Provider

 I’m ready!
 What’s the bottom line?

-Payment can be made in full or we offer payment plans.
+Payment can be made in full or we offer six to twelve month payment plans.

-Price does not include lodging or airfare for the weeklong kickoff retreat in Portland.
+Price does not include lodging or airfare for the kickoff retreat in Portland.

 How do I sign up?

-To apply you will fill out an application, and we will get back to you within 7 business days.
+To apply you will fill out an application, and we will follow up with an email within 7 days after applications close.

 There are a limited number of spots available in each cohort.